benjaminiallen-idexx/dc207.io/index.md

 # $ cat meetings.txt
 {:id="posts"}

+### title: #tryharder, my OSCP experience and tips<br>
+### date of meeting: September 12 2019<br>
+### description: All things OSCP <br><br>
+Looking to try harder and earn your OSCP?
+Why not come join us then!
+We'll be talking all things OSCP, and Ben Mason will be walking us through how the OSCP test works and how you ought to study to earn the cert!

+### title: DEFCON Rollup<br>
+### date of meeting: August 15th<br>
+### description: DC207 members swap stories about their DEFCON highlights<br><br>
+Since DEFCON was being held at our typical meeting time, we're meeting a week later to discuss all things DEFCON.
+We'll chat about highlights, talks, and experinces.
+Join us for a recap!

 ### title: IT'S A TRAP!<br>
 ### date of meeting: June 13th 2019<br>
 ### description: A practical session covering pentesting basics in the cloud. <br><br>